-As CIP director, Dr. Trinchieri oversees the operations of two intramural laboratories that constitute the major immunologic component of the NCI inflammation and cancer initiative that seeks to partner NCI’s expertise in inflammation and immunology with its cutting-edge cancer etiology and carcinogenesis program.
+As Program Director, Dr. Trinchieri oversees the operations of intramual laboratories that constitute the major immunologic component of the NCI inflammation and cancer initiative that seeks to partner NCI's expertise in inflammation and immunoloogy with its cutting-edge etiology and carcinogenesis program.

 Role of Inflammation, Innate Resistance, and Immunity in Carcinogenesis, Cancer Progression, and Prevention or Destruction